daksh1293/ML-project/README.md

 pinned: false
 ---

 # 🎓 Student Exam Performance Indicator

-> Predicting a student's **Mathematics exam score** using demographic and academic features — built with scikit-learn and deployed on AWS Elastic Beanstalk.
+> Predicting a student's **Mathematics exam score** using demographic and academic features — built with scikit-learn and deployed on Hugging Face Spaces.

 ---